danielyazgi/endec-md/README.md

 - Nested tags are not supported.
 - Multiple lines can be enclosed by `<enc>` and `</enc>`.
 - Do **NOT** forget your passkey and ensure it is **NOT** exposed to others.
+- It is adviced to firct run `endec --init`  in an empty directory to initialize a git repository with a pre-commit hook to prevent commiting unencrypted files.
+Then one can add the remote repositories `git remote add origin [my-remote-repository-url]`

 ## Examples